 Signed 3rd February 1999”

-While some have challenged Weir’s testimony his detailed statements have yet to be refuted and both Justice Barron and investigatory officers from the Garda Síochána accepted him as a highly knowledgeable and credible witness.
-In addition Harry Breen’s membership of the far right Down Orange Welfare seems to have been widely known given the organisation’s apparently inviolate position under the leadership of Lieutenant-Colonel Peter Brush CB OBE, a former officer of the British Army and member of the Ulster Unionist Party (UUP).
-Likewise his relationship with Robin “the Jackal” Jackson in the 1980s, a notorious soldier-turned-terrorist with close links to the RUC’s Special Patrol Group and British Military Intelligence, was believed to be common knowledge in so-called “Loyalist” terror circles and to several journalists (Jackson has been repeatedly counted amongst the suspected coterie of Captain Robert Nairac, the alleged British army “death squad commander” detained and executed by (P)IRA in 1977).
+While some have challenged Weir’s testimony his detailed statements have yet to be refuted and both Justice Barron and the investigatory officers from the Garda Síochána regarded him as a highly knowledgeable and credible witness.
+In addition to the above, Harry Breen’s reported membership of the Down Orange Welfare seems to have been well known given the organisation’s apparently inviolate position under the leadership of Lieutenant-Colonel Peter Brush CB OBE, a former officer of the British Army and member of the Ulster Unionist Party (UUP).
+Likewise his alleged relationship with Robin “the Jackal” Jackson in the 1980s, a notorious soldier-turned-terrorist with close links to the RUC’s Special Patrol Group and the Intelligence Corps (Int Corps), was rumoured in so-called “Loyalist” terror circles and among several journalists (Jackson has been repeatedly counted amongst the suspected coterie of Captain Robert Nairac, the alleged British army “death squad commander” detained, almost certainly tortured and executed by (P)IRA in 1977).

-So why, in all the reporting around the killing of officers Breen and Buchannan, were the serious allegations of Harry Breen’s involvement with British terrorism not brought to public attention?
-Why, by all accounts, did the national news media in Ireland and Britain simply gloss over these crucial background facts to Breen’s career and untimely death?
+So why, in all the reporting examining the deaths of RUC men Breen and Buchannan, were the serious allegations of the latter’s involvement in British terrorism not brought to public light?
+Why, by all accounts, did the national news media in Ireland and Britain simply gloss over these rumoured background facts to Breen’s career and slaying?
 These are the questions asked by the Irish journalist and author Paul Larkin of RTÉ and its news and current affairs department and the reaction is revealing of the political intent that shaped the reporting of the Smithwick Tribunal (while blithely ignoring the findings of the earlier Barron Tribunal).